 The issue lies with users opting for free VPN downloads and not looking for the best VPN available.

-In fact, searches such as “best free VPN”, “free VPN download” and “VPN download” receive traffic in the thousands - on a monthly basis.
+Searches such as “best free VPN”, “free VPN download” and “VPN download” receive traffic in the thousands - every month.

 If you shop online, travel for work or pleasure, use online banking or would like to be able to watch your favourite shows from anywhere in the world – A secure VPN is critical.

-Your VPN and antivirus software should be a top priority and never compromised on.
+Your VPN and antivirus software should be a top priority and never compromised.
 The costs inflicted following a cyberattack far outweigh the annual renewal costs attached to purchasing quality cybersecurity software.

 BeSecureOnline not only provides the best VPNs and antivirus software available – we provide them at affordable prices, with purchases made from the comfort of your home.